 If the landlord is responsible for repairs, and fails to correct all the deficiencies cited before the end of the abatement period, the HAP Contract will terminate at the end of the abatement month.
 Both the landlord and the family are notified of the contract termination date on the Abatement Notice that is provided by the Inspection department.
 If the repairs are completed before the effective termination date and the unit passes inspection, the assistance on the unit will continue.
-If the repairs are completed after the HAP Contract has already been terminated, a re-inspection will be required and the effective date of the new Lease and HAP contract will be the date the unit passed inspection.
+If the repairs are completed after the HAP Contract has already been terminated, a re-inspection will be required.
+If a re-inspection is conducted and the unit passes, the contract termination notice will be withdrawn and the abatement ended as of the date the unit is considered in pass status.